56 Notable alumni of

 -

 Amy Lynn Lee is an American singer-songwriter and musician.
-She is the co-founder, lead vocalist, and lead songwriter of the rock band Evanescence.
-Alongside her contributions with the band, Lee has also participated on other musical projects, including Nightmare Revisited and Muppets: The Green Album, composed the soundtrack to the films War Story (2014) and Indigo Grey: The Passage (2015) with cellist Dave Eggar, and the song "Speak to Me" for the film Voice from the Stone (2017).
-She has also collaborated with other artists such as Korn, Seether, Bring Me the Horizon, and Lindsey Stirling.
-A classically trained pianist, Lee possesses a mezzo-soprano vocal range.
+She is the co-founder, lead vocalist, lead songwriter, and keyboardist of the rock band Evanescence.
+A classically trained pianist, Lee began writing music at age 11 and co-founded Evanescence at age 13, inspired by various musical genres and film scores from an early age.
+Lee has also participated in other musical projects, including Nightmare Revisited and Muppets: The Green Album, and composed music for several films, including War Story (2014), Indigo Grey: The Passage (2015), and the song "Speak to Me" for Voice from the Stone (2017).
+She has also released the covers EP Recover, Vol. 1 (2016), the soundtrack album to War Story, the children's album Dream Too Much (2016), and collaborated with other artists such as Korn, Seether, Bring Me the Horizon, Lindsey Stirling, Body Count, and Wagakki Band.
+Lee sings in a mezzo-soprano vocal range.

 -